Assisting NHS Test and Protect Strategy

 The notebooks used to contain the attendance register should be stored in a lockable filing cabinet, drawer or safe.
 Access should be restricted to specific members of the Kirk Session or Elders tasked with the responsibility to maintain the registers.

 When the notebooks are removed from storage, they should remain in the possession of the person responsible for them until they are returned to storage.
 The register notebooks must not be left unattended at any time as they contain personal data.

-Information stored in the smartphone app system is encrypted and secured separately, which means congregations do not need to worry about the storage, security, retention or management of the personal data processed using the app.
+Information stored in the smartphone app system is secured separately, which means congregations do not need to worry about the storage, security, retention or management of the personal data processed using the app.